bastian-pnptc/premaster/index.md

         content: >
           You will end your Premaster once again at the Stuttgart Office to bring together all the experiences of the past months
         date: 2 months
+  - title: Community & Communication Manager
+    blocks:
+      - title: Apply for the Innovation PreMaster Program
+        content: >
+          During the last semester of your degree or even after your graduation.
+We are always open for applications.
+        date: anytime
+      - title: Stuttgart, Germany
+        content: >
+          Startup Autobahn — our most successful platform located in Stuttgart, Germany be part of our Program Management /Communications Team
+        date: 6 - 7 months
+      - title: Paris, Amsterdam, London, Milan (1 - 2 Offices)
+        content: >
+          Interested in a change of scenery and industry?
+Get insights into and support one of our European teams in industry verticals such as Supply Chain and Logistics, Insurtech, Healthtech, Sustainable Fashion, Smart Cities etc.
+        date: 2 weeks
+      - title: Daimler AG
+        content: >
+          'Change perspective by joining our corporate partner Daimler.
+Support their PR & Communication team at Startup Autobahn and gain insights into the other side of the aisle: Corporate innovation from the perspective of one of our most engaged partners.'
+        date: 2 months
+        icon: daimler
+      - title: Take a break
+        content: >
+          'Travel and explore the world.
+A gap year is all about gaining practical experience: We give you the opportunity to take up to 1 month off, to travel the world.'
+        date: up to 1 month
+      - title: Back in Stuttgart
+        content: >
+          Back at Plug and Play in Stuttgart you can spend up to 50% of your time with a team (Business Development; Marketing or Ventures/Technology Scouting) to get an even more comprehensive perspective.
+        date: 3 - 4 months
 break_quote: <p>Your chance for a</p><p>12-month Deep Dive into the</p><p>biggest and fastest growing</p><p>automotive focused</p><p class="green">innovation platform</p><p>in Europe</p>
 what_we_offer:
   title: What<br>we<br>offer.